-Your kitchen sink gets used every day, and the risk of clogging up your sink drain is relatively high, considering what is being drained down the pipes.
+Your kitchen sink gets used daily, and the risk of clogging up your sink drain is relatively high, considering what is being drained down the pipes.

 During washing and cooking, you are bound to wash down food items and fat and grease from cooking products, which can impact clogged sink drain.